 Now that we have a March Miracle yardstick, let’s examine March 2018.

 We’re missing a bit of data here, but it’s still evident that while March 2018 was a strong month, as a whole, it didn’t quite hit ‘miracle’ status of 1991.
 For anyone that hangs around meteorology forums (just me?), you’ll probably recall that this was dubbed March Mitigation, a nod to the exceptionally strong finish but not deficit erasing heroics.
 You could extrapolate that the Kern River had lower flows that season compared to the other rivers, however, this ended up not being the case.
-We were fortunate to have dam maintenance that summer, which meant they had to drain the lake, releasing far more water than they normally would over June, July and August.
+We were fortunate to have dam maintenance that summer, which meant they had to drain the lake, releasing far more water on the Lower Kern than they normally would over June, July and August.
 Paired with March Mitigation, this bumped up flows considerably and we had a good whitewater season.

 Everyone loves a good comeback story and March Miracle is no exception.
 Sure, from the numbers 2018 didn’t quite hit the mark, but it did save the season and in my book, that’s all that matters.
 A miracle indeed.